 GoPro has become a must-have camera for anyone involved in extreme action sports, and those who want to shoot high quality video on a limited budget.
 The company’s YouTube channel currently has over 1.5 million subscribers and over 600 videos, not counting all the user-contributed videos made with GoPro cameras.
 Earlier this month GoPro announced plans to file an IPO, and enjoyed wide brand recognition at the Sochi Winter Olympics.
 Here we take a look at some of the coolest GoPro accessories on the market, some of them used by professional athletes worldwide.
+Some of these accessories can be used with the new Go Pro Hero3 unveiled Black Edition that captures 4K HD videos.

 10 Best GoPro Acccessories